bacoords/cas-wp-plugin/README.md

+## CAS-WP-PLUGIN

+Add functionality for json-based (hopefully) post views.

-<h2>WordPress Page Templater by Harri Bell-Thomas</h2>
+#### Forked from: WordPress Page Templater by Harri Bell-Thomas

-A useful bit of code from <a href="https://github.com/HarriBellThomas">Harri Bell-Thomas</a> you can use to dynamically create WordPress Page Templates with PHP.
+A useful bit of code from [Harri Bell-Thomas](https://github.com/HarriBellThomas).

-Read the full tutorial on <a href="http://www.wpexplorer.com/wordpress-page-templates-plugin" title="Adding Page Templates to WordPress with a Plugin">how to add Page Templates to WordPress with a plugin</a>